Fried Okra

 How do you make fried okra not slimy?

-Okra is one of those vegetables that can be a little difficult to cook and get the texture that you want, or better yet want to avoid.
-Okra can seem a little slimy when it is cooked.
+Okra is one of those vegetables that can be a little difficult to cook and get the texture that you want or, better yet, want to avoid.
+When it is cooked, it can seem a little slimy.

 There are two ways you can avoid this.

-2. Less is More – It is said that if you cut the okra less, you avoid having more of the mucilage released which is what makes it slimy.
-The more cuts you make the more mucilage is exposed.
-So, if you want, cut the okra into larger pieces, and in return, the okra will be less slimy.
+2. Less is More – It is said that if you cut the okra less, you avoid having more mucilage released, making it slimy.
+The more cuts you make, the more mucilage is exposed.
+So, if you want, cut the okra into larger pieces; in return, the okra will be less slimy.
 If you happen to get some of the smaller pods you could fry those whole if you desire.

-Try one or both of these methods to achieve the best results when it comes to making okra for any recipe.
+Try either of these methods to achieve the best results when making okra for any recipe.

 How to Make Fried Okra Crispy

 Okra can tend to be a little bit tricky to cook.
-Here are 3 tips on how to fry okra so it’s crispy:
+Here are three tips on how to fry okra so it’s crispy:

 The first tip is to use fresh okra.
-If you use frozen okra, it will have been exposed to more moisture and that is not what you want for frying vegetables.
-So, the fresher the better!
+If you use frozen okra, it will have been exposed to more moisture, which is not what you want when frying vegetables.
+So, the fresher, the better!

-My second tip is to make sure to extensively dry the okra before anything!
-Leaving any moisture on the okra will give way for the slime to build up around the okra while cooking.
-Pat the okra down one, maybe two times to be sure that there is no water left on the freshly washed okra.
+My second tip is to extensively dry the okra before cooking!
+Any moisture left on the okra will allow slime to build up around it.
+Pat the okra down one or two times to ensure no water is left on the freshly washed okra.

-My third tip, make sure your oil is hot enough!
-If the oil you are frying the okra in is not hot enough, you will end up cooking it for longer to make sure it is done.
+My third tip is to make sure your oil is hot enough!
+If the oil you are frying the okra in is not hot enough, you will end up cooking it for longer to ensure it is done.
 You may want to use a deep-fry thermometer to make sure your oil is hot enough.
-When you cook the okra extra long, it will begin to absorb some of the oil into the breading, which will also cause a soggier piece of fried okra.
+When you cook the okra extra long, it will absorb some of the oil into the breading, which will also cause a soggier piece of fried okra.

 Recipe Variations

 You may want to change the seasoning blend a bit.
-You may want to add some garlic powder, or even some cayenne pepper to the recipe to change the flavor.
+To change the flavor, you could add garlic powder or even cayenne pepper.
+Cajun seasoning also works very well when added to the recipe.
 Both work well.

 How to Store and Reheat Leftover Fried Okra